 Self-publishing has afforded many up-and-coming writers the opportunity to share their voice with the world.
 Without the restraints of a publishing house to contend with, authors from all over the globe are finding prevalence; some are even becoming best-sellers.

-However, what many aspiring writers fail to realize is so much more goes into the process of self-publishing than simply writing an engaging manuscript.
+However, what many aspiring writers fail to realize is so much more goes into the process of self-publishing than finding the good persuasive essay topics and simply writing an engaging manuscript.
 You still have to ensure the same level of precision and quality as professional publishing while simultaneously taking care of all the other elements of running an online business.

 Your Job As a Self-Publisher